evmcnb/quartz/content/Full/Hyperthyroidism.md

 	1. The [[Pearls/Carbimazole|Carbimazole]] started at 40mg OD and titrated down to maintain euthyroid
 	2. A higher dose blocks all production and [[Pearls/Levothyroxine|Levothyroxine]] is added and titrated to effect
-	3. Risk of agranulocytosis (urgent FBC required if signs of infection) and **acute [[Full/pancreatitis]]**
+	3. Risk of agranulocytosis (urgent FBC required if signs of infection) and **acute [[Full/pancreatitis]]** C for congential abnormalities don't use in first trimester

 >[!warning]
 >
 >The MHRA issued a warning in 2019 about the risk of acute [[Full/pancreatitis]] in patients taking [[Pearls/Carbimazole|Carbimazole]].
 In exams, look out for a patient on [[Pearls/Carbimazole|Carbimazole]] presenting with symptoms of [[Full/pancreatitis]] (e.g., severe epigastric pain radiating to the back).

 - **Propylthiouracil** 200-400mg is second line and works in the same way.
-Small risk of severe liver reaction.
+Small risk of severe liver reaction. **P** for pregnancy, first line.

 **Both can cause agranulocytosis** - this makes people vulnerable to infection.
 A **[[Pearls/Sore throat|Sore throat]]** is a key presenting feature.
 Need an urgent FBC and aggressive treatment.